Una campagna diNathalie BiniContatti

-In these camps tents are located inside hangars, and in each tent live at least 3-4 people.
-Hundred of people use everyday common showers and chemical bathrooms, installed outside the hangars.
+In Vasilika camp tents are located inside hangars, and in each tent live at least 3-4 people.
+1300 people use everyday common showers and chemical bathrooms, installed outside the hangars.
+They don’t have many clothes, and that is a main issue now that winter is approaching.
 Rats are everywhere, and fresh vegetables and food are available only for the very few who are lucky enough to have some money left to buy them.
-The rest have to rely only on the food provided by a EU funded private company that has been delivering everyday, for the last months, the same nutritionless ready-to-eat food.
+The rest have to rely only on the food provided by a EU funded private company that has been delivering everyday, for the last 5 months, the same nutritionless ready-to-eat food.
 The quality of this food is very poor, and personally I wouldn’t feed with this food even an animal.

 Refugees don’t directly receive money from anybody, as many might think they do.
 They are not even allowed to work, as a UN resolution set restrictions on this issue many years ago.
 Most of the refugees had a job that they left to flee the war, and now use they craftiness to help fixing the camp, and making it a better place.
 That’s also the only thing they can do in the waiting for the bureaucratic process, that will hopefully lead them to other European countries, to go through.
 Women try their best to make the tents as comfortable as possible, and some men have even built swings for the kids using some pieces of wood and cloth.
 There are also some barbers and hairdressers in the camp, and a little coffe shop was set with the help of volunteers.

 Big humanitarian organisations are present at the camp for only few hours a day, and unfortunately bureaucracy makes their actions slow.
-On the other hand , Firdaus is present at the camp all through the day, trying to meet their unanswered needs.
+On the other hand , Firdaus is present at the camp all through the day, trying to meet the unanswered needs of 1300 people.
 Thanks to our continuous presence refugees have learnt to trust us and rely on us for support.